 A few caveats first.
-Running strollers are bonkers expensive, so it’s a privilege to be able to consider “which $600 stroller is the best for me?!?!?”
+Running strollers are bonkers expensive, so it’s a privilege to be able to consider “which $600 running stroller is the best for me?!?!?”
 I know that, and if you can’t swing spending this much money on a stroller, I get that.

-Also, baby gear companies lead you to believe you have to get a stroller for every scenario: a running stroller, a walking stroller, a travel stroller, a convertible bassinet, etc etc etc. My spouse and I were philosophically opposed to accumulating a bunch of cumbersome sh*t for our new babe.
+Also, baby gear companies lead you to believe you have to get a stroller for every scenario: a running stroller, a walking stroller, a travel stroller, a convertible bassinet, etc etc etc.

+My spouse and I were philosophically opposed to accumulating a bunch of cumbersome sh*t for our new babe.
 We wanted ONE stroller to do a lot of things well, even if it wasn’t *perfect* for running.
 That’s where we started our search.

 The two most popular running strollers are the Thule Urban Glide and many models of Bob strollers.
 My recommendation is a lesser-known, newer stroller – the Guava Roam.

 I first found Guava while looking for an all-in-one sleeping solution for a new baby in a tiny bedroom.
 Their convertible crib and bassinet is one of my favorite baby products because of Guava’s focus on really good design for items that can multitask really well.
-I was thrilled when they came out with a stroller.

-But…it hadn’t been released yet when I was initially shopping.
+I was thrilled when Guava launched a running stroller.
+But, when I was initially shopping, it wasn’t on the market.
 Wirecutter very slightly picked the Thule Urban Glide over the Bob Gear All-terrain, so I started with the Urban Glide.

 The Thule is objectively the best stroller for purely running.
 It lives up to the Glide name and really almost rolls itself.
 It’s lightweight, has a brake on the handle for controlling downhill speed, and did great on pavement.